Kainzor/Self-study/Terraform/README.md

 <h3>#1 First day</h3>
 Technically I used up 2 days not gonna lie because there was a lot to learn on the first day learning terraform.
 I've got used to the commands and I've also learned a bit more regarding github.

 Today I learned how to create a resource group through terraform and it's amazing!
-I've not tried ARM yet with azure but I really enjoy playing around with terraform and I will keep on learning further on next day.
+I've not tried ARM yet with azure but I really enjoy playing around with terraform and I will keep on learning further on next day